Managing Lawns and Turfgrass

 Lawn and turfgrass fertilization

 Liming soil with a pH of less than 6.0 will easily and effectively raise soil pH to the desired level.
 Calcium carbonate (CaCO3) is the best liming material; it neutralizes hydrogen (H+) ions in the soil solution and can replace H+ on the cation exchange sites of the soil.
 Through this process, the pH of acidic soils is increased into a range more suitable for plant growth.
 However, liming materials can burn turfgrasses, especially during higher summer temperatures.
 Lime should be applied during the cooler days of spring and fall.
-Since it is difficult to get lime into the rootzone of a mature turf, the ideal time to add lime is at the time of establishment, when it can be tilled into the soil before the grass is seeded.
+Because it is difficult to get lime into the root zone of a mature turf, the ideal time to add lime is at the time of establishment, when it can be tilled into the soil before the grass is seeded.